Gas Free: 1981 Ford Escort EV

 I wrote about a somewhat similar car, a 1981 Ford Escort Electrica, back in July of 2016.
 Not seeing the Electrica badges, but rather “ELECTRIC” badges, I’m not quite sure what company made this car, or if it was a home project.
 I have a 1988 Subaru GL sedan with a 5-speed that was converted to battery power by a North Carolina tech college (thanks for storing it so long, Jamie!) so if a person were creative and determined to have a battery-powered vehicle, it is possible to do it yourself.
 This gentleman has a very similar car, if not this exact same car?
 I’m betting that this is the same car, since that link was from 2006.
 Thoughts?

 This is it for interior photos, other than for a dash photo or two.
 To run an eBay listing three times with these overall photos is mind-blowing to me.
-Beg, borrow, or steal (well, maybe not that) a digital camera or use a friend’s smart phone if you don’t have one to get some decent photos and you may have better results.
+Beg, borrow, or steal (well, maybe not that) a digital camera or use a friend’s smartphone if you don’t have one to get some decent photos and you may have better results.
 Here is a Jet Industries Electrica based on the Ford Escort.
-These vehicles never had an internal-combustion engine.
+These vehicles never had an internal combustion engine.
 They were purchased by Jet Industries without engines and were converted in their factory.
 Maybe one of you will know the maker of this car.

 Here’s where an open hood shot works!
 Or, maybe not if you aren’t into unusual EVs.
-This car was purchased without batteries, which are usually the trouble spot with these older electric cars.
+This car was purchased without batteries, which is usually the trouble spot with these older electric cars.
 Ask Jamie what it’s like to try to recondition a bunch of batteries on a 1988 Subaru.. (thanks again, Jamie!).
 This car probably would have had around a 50-mile range, more than enough to commute with for the vast majority of Americans.
 And, if you use solar or wind or other non-coal power sources, you don’t have to constantly hear that argument that you’re just kicking the can down the road as far as polluting at the tailpipe or at the source of power generation.
 This car is too much work for me (but, maybe Jamie has time for another project) (ha, just kidding), but if the rust isn’t too bad and a person wanted a relatively inexpensive EV to tinker with for commuting, this may be a contender.

 Comments

-1. Avatar jaymes
+1. jaymes

 I bet it needs batteries